-Annual Kilometre Travelled on Duty in a Financial Year Cents per Kilometre Rate 3 2 litres and above Rate 4 Less than 2 litres First 10,000 kilometres 62.31 (100%) 53.59 (86%) Any additional kilometres 33.02 (53%) 28.66 (46%)
+Annual Kilometre Travelled on Duty in a Financial Year Cents per Kilometre on buty in a rimanciar rear Rate 3 2 litres and above and electric vehicles Rate 4 Less than 2 litres First 10,000 kilometres 62.31 (100%) 53.39 (86%) Any additional kilometres 33.02 (53%) 28.66 (46%)

-(iii) For the purposes of sub-clauses (c)(i) and (c)(ii) of this clause, the rates specified therein are to apply as follows:
+(iii) For the purposes of subclauses (c)(i) and (c)(ii) of this clause, the rates specified therein are to apply as follows:

-RATES 1 and 3 apply to motor vehicles generally recognised as having an engine capacity of 2:0 litres or more and include rotary engines.
+RATES 1 and 3 Apply to motor vehicles (including hybrid vehicles) generally recognised as having an engine capacity of 2:0 litres or more and include rotary engines.
+Rates 1 and 3 also apply to all electric vehicles.

-RATES 2 and 4 apply to motor vehicles generally recognised as having an engine capacity of less than 2:0 litres.
+RATES 2 and 4 Apply to motor vehicles (including hybrid vehicles) generally recognised as having an engine capacity of less than 2:0 litres.

-(iv) The rates specified in sub-clauses (c)(i) and (c)(ii) of this clause, are not to be varied as a consequence of National Wage Case decisions.
+(iv) The rates specified in subclauses (c)(i) and (c)(ii) of this clause, are not to be varied as a consequence of National Wage Case decisions.
 The rates are to be varied upon application subsequent to 30 March and 30 September of each year after the Hobart Transportation, Private Motoring subgroup, Consumer Price Index Numbers for the quarters ending 30 March and 30 September respectively, become available.
 The Rate 1 and Rate 3 variations for the first 10,000 kilometres travelled are to be calculated in accordance with the formula specified in decision T.33 of 1985 dated 13 June 1985.

-Variations to the other rates specified in the tables in sub-clauses (c)(i) and (c)(ii) of this clause, are to be calculated by applying the percentage shown in brackets to the relevant first 10,000 kilometres rate (as varied) shown as 100 percent.
+Variations to the other rates specified in the tables in subclauses (c)(i) and (c)(ii) of this clause, are to be calculated by applying the percentage shown in brackets to the relevant first 10,000 kilometres rate (as varied) shown as 100 percent.

-- (v) An employee is not to receive an allowance for kilometres travelled in excess of 16,000 kilometres in any one financial year unless authorised by the employer concerned on the recommendation of the Chief Executive Officer, to travel a greater distance in that year. - (vi) In addition the following allowances are to be paid to employees: - Where stationed in Category R as provided in Part IV Expense and Other Allowances - Clause 1 - Location Allowances, sub-clause (b)(iii)(1) thereof - \$24.70 per month plus \$9.90 per 1,600 kms travelled on duty. - (2) Where stationed in Category B as provided in Part IV Expense and Other Allowances - Clause 1 - Location Allowances, sub-clause (b)(iii)(2) thereof - \$16.40 per month plus \$9.90 per 1,600 kms travelled on duty. - (3) Where authorised to use a utility, four-wheel drive motor vehicle or any other special type of motor vehicle approved by the employer concerned - \$9.90 per month. - (4) Where authorised to use a trailer attached to the motor vehicle 2.97 cents for each kilometre travelled on duty with the trailer attached. - (5) Where authorised to use a motor vehicle on work involving the regular carrying of heavy equipment \$9.90 per month. - (6) Where authorised to use a motor cycle 9.67 cents for each kilometre travelled on duty. - (vii) Where an employee is required to provide a private motor vehicle in accordance with sub-clause (b)(i) of this clause, and the distance travelled on duty in any financial year does not exceed 4,000 kilometres, the employee is to be paid an allowance calculated by multiplying the appropriate rate per kilometre by the difference between the actual number of kilometres travelled on duty during that year and 4,000 kilometres.
+- (v) An employee is not to receive an allowance for kilometres travelled in excess of 16,000 kilometres in any one financial year unless authorised by the employer concerned on the recommendation of the Head of Agency, to travel a greater distance in that year. - (vi) In addition the following allowances are to be paid to employees: - (1) Where stationed in Category R as provided in Part IV Expense and Other Allowances Clause 1 Location Allowances, sub-clause (b)(iii)(1) thereof \$24.70 per month plus \$9.90 per 1,600 kms travelled on duty. - (2) Where stationed in Category B as provided in Part IV Expense and Other Allowances Clause 1 Location Allowances, subclause (b)(iii)(2) thereof \$16.40 per month plus \$9.90 per 1,600 kms travelled on duty. - (3) Where authorised to use a utility, four-wheel drive motor vehicle or any other special type of motor vehicle approved by the employer concerned \$9.90 per month. - (4) Where authorised to use a trailer attached to the motor vehicle 2.97 cents for each kilometre travelled on duty with the trailer attached. - (5) Where authorised to use a motor vehicle on work involving the regular carrying of heavy equipment \$9.90 per month. - (6) Where authorised to use a motor cycle 9.67 cents for each kilometre travelled on duty. - (vii) Where an employee is required to provide a private motor vehicle in accordance with subclause (c)(i) of this clause, and the distance travelled on duty in any financial year does not exceed 4,000 kilometres, the employee is to be paid an allowance calculated by multiplying the appropriate rate per kilometre by the difference between the actual number of kilometres travelled on duty during that year and 4,000 kilometres.